 Emergency services in Kuwait

 Ambulances are usually only used in Kuwait in extreme emergencies.
-Many expats use their own vehicle or a taxi to get to a hospital, granted they are physically able to.
+Many people use their vehicles or a taxi to get to a hospital, granted they are physically able to.

-In the case of an emergency, expats can dial 112.
+In the case of an emergency, you can dial 112.
 Luckily, most emergency dispatch operators can speak English.

 Expat Health Insurance